 The CC-BTD-gen algorithm (algorithm 1) relies on a cutset and a tree-decomposition of the constraint graph.
 The tree-decomposition and the cutset can be computed thanks to any method, and so are not necessarily related to the TIS notion, unlike in Cyclic-Clustering.
 The CC-BTD-gen algorithm consists in assigning consistently the variables of the cutset while checking, thanks to a dedicated version of BTD, whether the current partial assignment can be extended consistently on the tree-decomposition part.
 As this check can be expensive, after having assigned a value to a variable of the cutset, CC-BTD-gen decides thanks to the heuristic function ChoiceBTD if it must be performed or not.
 If BTD returns true, CC-BTD-gen keeps on the search on the cutset.
 Otherwise, it tries a new value for the current variable (if any) or a backtrack occurs.
-We iterate this process until a solution is found (i.e. a consistent assignment of the cutset which can be consistently extended to the treedecomposition part) or the whole search space is explored.
+We iterate this process until a solution is found (i.e. a consistent assignment of the cutset which can be consistently extended to the tree-decomposition part) or the whole search space is explored.

 First, in order to be able to reuse (no)goods recorded by different executions of BTD, we propose a variant of BTD, called BTD-gen (algorithm 2), which implements the properties highlighted in the previous section.
-BTD-gen only differs from BTD in its ability to exploit (no)goods recorded during previous calls to BTD-gen. So, it has two additional parameters, namely the set $G_p$ of goods and the set $NG_p$ of nogoods recorded by previous calls to BTD-gen while G and NG denote respectively the set of goods and nogoods recorded by the current execution to BTD-gen. As we keep all the goods recorded previously, some of them cannot be reuse validly into some calls to BTD-gen. Therefore, before reusing such a good, BTD-gen must first check its validity for the current problem in order to respect the theorem 2.
+BTD-gen only differs from BTD in its ability to exploit (no)goods recorded during previous calls to BTD-gen. So, it has two additional parameters, namely the set G_p of goods and the set NG_p of nogoods recorded by previous calls to BTD-gen. So, it has two additional parameters, namely the set G_p of goods and the set NG_p of nogoods recorded by previous calls to BTD-gen while G and NG denote respectively the set of goods and nogoods recorded by the current execution to BTD-gen. As we keep all the goods recorded previously, some of them cannot be reuse validly into some calls to BTD-gen. Therefore, before reusing such a good, BTD-gen must first check its validity for the current problem in order to respect the theorem 2.
 This test is performed by the function CheckGood (algorithm 3).
-This function returns true whether each variable of the descent of $E_i$ can be assigned with the value it had when the good g had been recorded.
-In order to check easily this property, we need to record the extension of the good on the remaining variables of the cluster.
-Like BTD, BTDgen returns the consistency of the subproblem associated to the tree-decomposition TD and rooted in the cluster $E_i$ .
+This function returns true whether each variable of the descent of E_i can be assigned with the value it had when the good g had been recorded.
+In order to check easily this property, we need to record the extension of the good on the